jmbatrina/cs140-project1-rsdl/README.md

 - What happens when the Active set runs out of processes to run but still has nonzero level-local quanta?
 - What happens when a process expires but all the levels below it has no more level-local quanta?

-These are all answered in the Project Specs, so you may want to read it for thorough awareness of these caveats.
+These are all answered in the Project Documentation and Specs, so you may want to read those for thorough awareness of these caveats.

 A high-level view of RSDL is shown below:
 ![rsdl.png](extras\rsdl.png)